Why We Wrote This Guide

 A concept album is a collection wherein “tracks hold a larger purpose or meaning collectively than they do individually.”
 Typically, these records are themed.
 Concept albums date back to the 1940s with Woody Guthrie’s Dust Bowl Ballads.
 A more famous example is The Beatles’ Seargent Pepper's Lonelyt Hearts Club Band.

 A cover album is an album comprised of recordings of previously commercially released songs by another artist.
-Sometimes, this will be one artist covering the work of one or multiple others and other times it will be multiple artists.
+Sometimes, this will be one artist covering the work of one or multiple others or other times it will be multiple artists.

 Demo albums are typically created for the use of the musician.
 Often, they are created so that the work is in a fixed, tangible form for the means of copyright ownership.
 Bands and artists also use demos as a reference to their work.
 Demos are not intended to be publicly released but can be released if the artist or label chooses to do so.
+Lots of indie artists release demo albums after the success of their full-length album is released.
+Mac DeMarco is an example of an artist that often releases demo albums.

 An exploito is a record of cover songs designed to purposefully replicate the appearance and sound of the original artist(s).
 Those who create these records are hoping to exploit those who think that their album is the original record and buy it mistakenly.
 These are typically very low-budget productions.

 A split track is an album that includes songs from multiple artists.
 The term originates from vinyl records, which would have a 50/50 split, with one artist on the A-side and another on the B-side.
 These records are still referred to under the same name, despite the fact that the “split” is rarely tangible anymore due to digital music platforms.
 Split albums have never gained much commercial success, nor are they typically intended to.
-Today, they are most prominent within the independent music scene, primarily in hard, indie or experimental rock.
+Today, they are most prominent within the independent music scene, primarily in hard, indie, or experimental rock.

 A sampler is a compilation of songs from various artists under one record label.
 The format was introduced in the 1960s when most artists gained popularity through radio stations airing their singles.
 The goal of a sampler was to gain exposure for artists who primarily released full LP records by selling a cheaper album with many other artists.